call-learning/moodle-tool_textcleanup/README.md

 There are some plan to add selection to the fields so we just clean the selected ones but this is work in progress.

 Help needed !

+TODO
+==

+* Add selector to search and replace specific text (using regexp) into all selected items
+* Change pagination size